PaulTheJavaDev/Trees/README.md

--Proper Documentation-
+-Comprehensive documentation of my Java tree program-

-First I watched the Video to understand the absolute basics of Trees and how they work.
+First I watched the Video (mentioned in the Main.java File) to understand the absolute basics of Trees and how they work.

 <img width="1233" alt="Bildschirmfoto 2025-02-20 um 19 05 10" src="https://github.com/user-attachments/assets/58fe5e64-8dbf-4f67-b7ec-d1635e115c03" />

-After I downloaded the java version of the code I looked at it.
+After downloading the Java version of the code, I reviewed it.
-It was pretty easy to understand this structured code since it had the explainations needed.
+The structured format and clear explanations made it easy to understand.

-First, as can be seen in the picture below I created a Node class which has a contructor that assigns this.data to the given data.
+First, as can be seen in the picture below I created a Node class which has a contructor that assigns the data given in the constructor to the data field in the Node class.

 <img width="305" alt="Bildschirmfoto 2025-02-20 um 19 09 11" src="https://github.com/user-attachments/assets/05435503-7724-4ced-92c0-31d3a04e2a6b" />